butterops/old-butterops.github.io/content/en/services/open-source-hobby.md

 ---
-title: "Learn, create and earn in open-source"
+title: "We should contribute to the open source more often."
 date: 2019-12-18T10:33:41+09:00
-description: IT companies are solving problems with softwares, eventually they all will open their source codes out of competition or humanity.
+description: IT companies are solving problems with softwares, eventually they all will open their source codes out of competition.
 draft: false
 hideToc: true
 enableToc: false